Damkols/greenlight/readme.md

 - Decode request body content into input struct
 - Send contents of input struct as HTTP response
 - readJson helper func
+- If there is an error during decoding, start the triage